Passive Income Calculator

 What is passive income and how does it differ from active income?

-Passive income is money earned regularly with minimal ongoing effort, such as rental income, stock dividends, or royalties from intellectual property.
-It differs significantly from active income, which is earned through direct, ongoing work, like a salary from a job or freelance wages.
-The goal of passive income is to generate wealth that supports your lifestyle without requiring your constant time and energy, offering financial freedom and flexibility over the long term.
+Passive income is money earned regularly with minimal ongoing effort — like dividends, rental income, or royalties.
+Active income requires direct, ongoing work like a salary or freelance wages.
+The goal of passive income is to generate wealth that supports your lifestyle without requiring constant time and energy.

-Common sources of passive income for investors include dividend-paying stocks or exchange-traded funds (ETFs), real estate rentals, interest from bonds or high-yield savings accounts, and royalties from creative works or licensing.
-More entrepreneurial ventures might involve creating digital products or automated online businesses.
-Each source carries different levels of initial investment, risk, and ongoing management, but all aim to provide recurring income with reduced active effort.
+Common sources include dividend-paying stocks or ETFs, real estate rentals, interest from bonds or high-yield savings accounts, and royalties from creative works or licensing.
+Each carries different levels of initial investment, risk, and ongoing management.

 How much passive income do I need to be financially independent?